 Claude worked in City Hall for thirty two years before his death.
 He was 68 when he died, and the policy was denied.
-Read about reasons why life insurance won't pay out

 The widow is suing over a $300,000 life insurance policy.
 Claude is also asking Anthem and Ansonia to reimburse her attorney fees, court costs, plus any interest on the money owed.
 Ansonia Aldermen formally acknowledged the lawsuit and referred it to the city's corporation counsel.
 The president of the board said the city is named in the lawsuit simply because they own the insurance policy.

 City officials negotiated with Anthem for group life insurance.
 The city gave the company is list of eligible employees, including Claude.
 On July 25, Claude stopped working at Ansonia City Hall due to his illness.
 However, he remained a full-time employee with Ansonia until his death on Sept.
 19. Several months prior to Claude's death Anthem issued a group insurance contract to Ansonia, which included the terms of his life insurance.

 11 days after he died a claim for the life insurance benefit was submitted to Anthem by the city.